Public Service

 19. Government procurement policies to give priority to Australian manufactured goods and services and use procurement policy to foster the development of ethical Australian industries, especially First Nations operated businesses.

-20. Mandatory exclusion of companies with proven records of poor labour standards or tax avoidance from procurement.
+20. Mandatory exclusion of companies with a proven record of poor labour standards, tax avoidance or other unethical or illegal behaviour from government procurement processes.

 21. To legislate the right of public servants in their private capacity to engage in political advocacy and activism, run for public office, to participate in their union, and to represent or be elected to activist organisations.